Apple: It's About The Forest, Not The Tea Leaves

-Yesterday I wrote a first-look article into Apple's (NASDAQ:AAPL) fiscal 2Q17 earnings result.
-I particularly focused on the results coming in from China which, as soft as they were, prevented the Cupertino company from delivering a much more impressive earnings beat.
+Yesterday I wrote a first look article into Apple's (NASDAQ:AAPL) fiscal 2Q17 earnings result.
+I particularly focused on the results coming in from China, which, as soft as they were, prevented the Cupertino company from delivering a much more impressive earnings beat.

 Credit: Apple's website